 It’s an all screen cage too so perfect for air flow, ventilation and preventing over heating.

-The cage arrives flat pack and is very easy to assemble.
+The cage arrives flat pack and is very easy to assemble and is readily available on Amazon.

 My alternative pick: Exo Terra Screen Terrarium